 …. is the key opportunity that alleviate poverty

-MCO established an educational assistance program (such as scholarship) for strategic reasons that provide sponsorship up to university level.
-With these it will alleviate poverty and dependency rate in The Gambia.
+For strategic reasons, MCO (GAMCO) has set up an educational aid program (e.g. a scholarship) that enables sponsorship up to university level.
+With these it will alleviate poverty and the dependency rate in Gambia.

-Educational benefit plans require a future talent and sustained effort to establish and maintain students’ scholarship programs.
-These are provided with expertise guidance from MCO and consultants as appropriate at every stage of the sponsored child’s progress.
+Educational achievement plans require future talent and sustained effort to establish and maintain student scholarship programs.
+These are advised by MCO and advisors at every stage of the sponsored child’s progress.

-Educational program coordinators are integral to educational assistance programs because they:
+Educational program coordinators are an integral part of educational assistance programs because they:

-• Advocate for the establishment of such programs to achieve strategic objectives.
+Advocate the establishment of such programs to achieve strategic goals.

-• Monitor relevant changes in the constitution and the environment.
+Monitor relevant changes in constitution and the environment.

-• Make recommendations for and implement program improvements.
+Make recommendations for program improvements and implement them.